 “Grammarly is an app that automatically detects potential grammar, spelling, punctuation, word choice, and style mistakes in writing.
 Grammarly’s algorithms flag potential issues in the text and suggest context-specific corrections for grammar, spelling, wordiness, style, punctuation, and plagiarism.”

 It really works like a charm.
-I highly recommend it as part of your online translation tools arsenal.
+I highly recommend it.
 Unfortunately, the free version has its limitations, and Grammarly is only available in English.

 How much does Grammarly cost?